bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 The best all-time IT company in Novosibirsk, mobile application development.
 Hiring employees, hiring employees, hiring employees.
 First I worked under a contract, then in the state.
 The company closed in 2021.

-### Mar 2020 - Sep 2020 - Compelled Career Break by private reasons
+### Mar 2020 - Sep 2020 Compelled Career Break by private reasons

-### Jun 2018 - Jun 2019 Angry HR Community, Novosibirsk, Russia - Online Content Moderator
+### Jun 2018 - Jun 2019 Big Online HR Community, Novosibirsk, Russia - Online Content Moderator

 Moderator of the largest public for HR specialists in Russia.